State University of New York at Oswego: Library

-Penfield Library is the main academic library on campus.
-It is named after Lida S. Penfield (1873–1956), once chair of the English department.
+Penfield Library is the only academic library on campus.
+It is named after Lida S. Penfield, once chair of the English department.
 The current 160000 sqft facility opened in 1968, replacing a library of the same name in what is now Rich Hall.
 The library is home to the Millard Fillmore and Marshall Family Papers and numerous digitized collections including the Fort Ontario Emergency Refugee Shelter (Safe Haven) papers.

 Athletics

-The university offers 24 intercollegiate varsity sports.
+The university offers 14 intercollegiate varsity sports.
 SUNY Oswego's athletic teams are known officially as the Great Lakers but often referred to simply as the Lakers.
 Oswego is a member of NCAA Division III and teams compete in the State University of New York Athletic Conference for most sports.
-Women's ice hockey plays in the ECAC West, as that sport is not offered by the SUNYAC.

 Oswego is traditionally a rival of Plattsburgh State.
 The rivalry currently manifests mostly in ice hockey; in the 1990s and early 2000s, Oswego fans would regularly throw bagels onto the ice when the Lakers scored against Plattsburgh, responding to a tradition where Plattsburgh fans threw tennis balls on the rink after goals versus Oswego.
 The tradition ended in 2006, after Oswego was assessed a delay of game penalty for the bagel throw: Plattsburgh scored on the ensuing power-play to win the game, which cost the Lakers a national tournament berth.
 In addition, the Campus Center arena was opened that year which allowed the university to more closely monitor and shut down fans who brought in bagels.

 The "Puck Flattsburgh" spoonerism is a common rallying cry.
 Oswego and Plattsburgh also had a rivalry in football, but Oswego ceased sponsoring the sport in 1976, with Plattsburgh following in 1978.

-Oswego also has a running rivalry with Cortland State in Women's Field Hockey.
-The teams play annually for the "Dragon Sword" trophy, donated by Oswego alumni Michael and Kimberlee (Bennett) Champitto in 1999.
-As of 2021, Oswego has never won the sword.